Kaelzs/SS-Modifier/README.md

 # SS modifier

-An Api for converting your surge configuration.
+An API for converting your surge configuration.

-You can simply insert, replace or delete some config in your surge profile.
+You can simply insert, replace, or delete some config in your surge profile.
 All you need to do is writing a modifier config file and update your managed URL.

 - [Intro](#Intro)
 - [Modifier format](#Modifier)